bor0/gidti/manuscript/appendix-b.md

     greet
 ```

-We've defined functions `list_to_vect` and `vect_to_list` that convert between dependently typed vector and a list.
+We've defined functions `list_to_vect` and `vect_to_list` that convert between dependently typed vectors and lists.
 Further, we have another function that calls these two functions together.
 Note how we commented the total keyword and the second pattern match for the purposes of this example.
 Now, if we check values for this partial function:

 ```
 Idris> list_to_vect []